Infinite joint species distribution models: Performance assessments in simulations

-To simulate the data we consider a fixed sample size of $n=80$ and vary the number of observed species $p^*_n$, which is upper bounded by $P=300$.
-The parameter $\alpha$ is varied, ranging from 2 to 40 in increments of two, obtaining 20 different simulated datasets.
-The different values of $\alpha$ lead to different numbers of observed species.
-As outlined in Section \ref{sec:theory_properties}, $p^*_n$ grows as $ \mathcal{O}(\alpha \log n)$, so with a constant sample size, a higher $\alpha$ results in a larger number of species sampled.
-For each value of $\alpha$, we consider three data-generating scenarios: 1) (factor) the data are simulated under the factor MVP-IBP model, 2) (tobit) the data are generated under a misspecified factor MVP-IBP model where the underlying continuous data $z_{ij}$ are generated as $\z_i \sim t_{10}(\bbeta^*, \bSigma^*)$, where $ t_{10}(\bbeta^*, \bSigma^*)$ denotes a multivariate $t$ distribution with $10$ degrees of freedom with mean $\bbeta^*$ and scale matrix $\bSigma^*$ and 3) (common) the data are simulated under the MVP-IBP model where $\bSigma^* = \rho \mathbf{1}_P\mathbf{1}^{\top}_P+ (1-\rho)\I_P$ with $\mathbf{1}_P$ a $P$-dimensional vector of all ones and $\rho$ drawn from a uniform distribution in $[0,0.8]$.
-The latter scenario includes cases where $\bSigma=\I_P$ and this data-generating setting closely resembles the IBP model construction, as detailed in Section \ref{sec:theory_properties}.
+To simulate the data, we choose a sample size of $n=100$ and $q=5$ covariates and vary the number of observed species $p^*_n$, which is upper bounded by $p=500$.
+The parameter $\gamma$ is varied, ranging from 1 to 20, obtaining 20 different simulated datasets.
+As $\gamma$ increases, more species are sampled, as described in Section \ref{sec:theory}.
+For each $\gamma$, we consider three data-generating scenarios: 1) (factor) data are simulated under the \texttt{TRACE} model in \eqref{eq:TRACE} and \eqref{eq:mu_tau} with $\Sigma^* = \Lambda \Lambda^{\top} + I$ where $\Lambda$ is a $p\times H$ matrix with $H=50$ and $\lambda_{jh} \sim N(0,1)$, 2) (tobit) data are generated under a misspecified \texttt{TRACE} model where the underlying continuous data $z_{ij}$ are generated as $z_i \sim t_{10}(\alpha^* + x_i^{\top} B^*, \Sigma^*)$, where $ t_{10}(\mu, \Sigma)$ denotes a multivariate $t$ distribution with $10$ degrees of freedom with mean $\mu$ and scale matrix $\Sigma$ and have the same correlation structure as above, and 3) (common) data are simulated under the \texttt{TRACE} model where $\Sigma^* = \rho 1_p 1^{\top}_p + (1-\rho) I$ with $1_p$ a $p$-dimensional vector of all ones and $\rho$ drawn from a uniform distribution in $(0,0.8)$.
+The latter scenario includes cases where $\Sigma \approx I$, similar to the Indian buffet process model.
+The elements of the design matrix are simulated from $N(0,1)$ and the regression coefficients $\beta_{jl}^*$ are drawn from $N(0,1)$.
+We also simulate synthetic data in the above three scenarios without covariates.

-In estimating the IBP and MVP-IBP models, we set the parameters for the gamma prior on $\alpha$ such that the distribution is centered on the empirical mean of the number of features per sample.
-The Gibbs samplers for the factor MVP-IBP and the IBP are run for 2000 iterations after a burn-in of 500.
-Following \cite{chakraborty2022bayesian}, the initial conditional sampler for the two-stage inference method is run 200 times with the first 50 samples discarded.